jbrucker/JettyHelloWorld/README.md

 This sample code also has a request logging filter.
-At first I used java.util.logging.Logger to output messages, but the log messages are ugly so I added Simple Logging for Java (slf4j). slf4j is a wrapper for other logging frameworks, such as Log4J.
+At first I used java.util.logging.Logger to output messages, but the log messages are ugly so I switched to Simple Logging for Java (slf4j). slf4j is a wrapper for other logging frameworks, such as Log4J.

 To use slf4j in a Maven project requires dependencies for slf4j-api,